+44 (0) 121 582 0192 [email protected]

 Iowa becomes the sixth US State to Enact a Comprehensive Data Privacy Act

-The Iowa Data Privacy Law is one of the latest state-level data privacy regulations in the United States.
+The Iowa Consumer Data Protection Act (ICDPA), is one of the latest state-level data privacy regulations in the United States.
 It introduces transparency and disclosure requirements for controllers and processors of personal data who conduct business in Iowa or provide services aimed at Iowa residents.
 In this article, we will delve deeper into the Iowa Data Privacy Law, exploring its scope, consumer rights, and business obligations.

 Scope of the Iowa Data Privacy Law